mircea-cacicovschi/DK1_Energy_Price_Forecasting/README.md

 Engineered features include lag structures, rolling averages, weather forecast transformations, and calendar effects.

-Raw datasets are **not** included in the repository.
+Raw datasets are **not included** in the repository.
 Users must generate the data using the provided scripts.

 ---

 ## Data Access and Generation

 All generated datasets are saved directly in the same folder as the scripts.
 There is no separate data directory.

 Other scripts expect to load files using simple filenames (for example: `"example.csv"`) without any folder path.

-To generate the required datasets, run these scripts from inside the repository folder:
+To generate the required datasets, run the following scripts from inside the repository folder:

 python energy_data_API.py
 python DMI_temp.py